About the Double Mirrored Borders

 Peak Season: Late May through to Early October

 This garden starts to look its best in late May and early June when the irises flower, and the colour scheme is carried through by delphiniums, aconitums and campanulas, and then by verbascums, echinops, sanguisorbas, romneya, eryngiums, leucanthemums, phlox, cardoons, liatris and finally sedums and asters in September and early October.
 Iris lovers should try to visit during late May and early June, otherwise the character of the beds is maintained until early autumn.
-The gallery below contains photos taken across the summer of 2016 between May and October.
+The gallery below contains photos taken across the summer between May and October.